-- Did they have any complications, and if so, was the surgeon responsive in dealing with the problem?
+- Did they have any complications, and if so, was the wisdom teeth removal surgeon responsive in dealing with the problem?

 Pick An Oral Surgeon With Experience

 With over two decades of experience extracting wisdom teeth, Dr. Puckett performs the procedure daily, and can answer any questions you have when considering it.
+He is a trained wisdom teeth removal surgeon and can administer all methods of sedation dentistry.
 Because of the evolution of the human diet, we don’t need our wisdom teeth any more, and they can often cause problems later in life.

-Getting these teeth extracted in your teen years, before your bones are fully formed, is best.
+Getting wisdom teeth extracted in your teen years, before your bones are fully formed, is best.
 They can be removed later, but the process may be more complicated.